sreesau/Portal/README.md

-Portal is a web application built using Django (for the backend) and React (for the frontend).
+Portal is a web application built using Django (for the backend) and ReactJs (for the frontend).
 The application allows users to upload files and manage their profile.
 The backend is connected to a MariaDB database running on port 3307.
 The application provides authentication, file management, and a dashboard displaying file uploads by users.

 **Technologies Used**